slatedocs/slate/source/includes/_oy-tutorial.md

 ![Accurate Connected](images/desktop_accurate_connected_status.png)

 6. Upon success connecting to Accurate, we will create a new Bank Account into your Accurate account, named “OY! balance” in which any transaction that happened in OY! will be recorded there.
+Your current OY! balance will also be mapped there.

 7. In your Accurate Dashboard, you can see that OY!
 Indonesia app will be listed in the Accurate Store >> Aplikasi Saya menu.
 ![Accurate Listing](images/desktop_accurate_listing.png)